 Establish a Mindful Bedtime Routine

-Do things that rejuvenate your mind and body before bedtime.
+To establish a mindful routine, do things that rejuvenate your mind and body before bedtime.
 This could mean reading a self-care book instead of watching TV, drinking a glass of warm milk, taking a bubble bath, putting on a face mask, meditating, or even just taking time out of your day to spend quality time with your loved ones.

 Create a Conducive Environment for Sleep